payoyo5150/Thinkpad-L530-Hackintosh/README.md

 The card reader worked for me on 10.12.6, but I had to install it to S/L/E and manually input the device id.
 There is probably a cleaner way of doing this now, but since I don't use the card reader at all, I don't know.

+# Audio
+I've tried both AppleHDA back in time and AppleALC.
+If you want to use appleALC, you should use the layout id 28 prior to mojave.
+3 is fine under Mojave.
+I ended up using Voodoo HDA, first because it allows me to boost a bit the audio output, but also because it is the only solution to have a working microphone

+# Webcam

+I have no webcam on mine.
+There are several models.
+It is working OOB, then it is supported.

+# Trackpad
+I will update this later.
+The trackpoint is disabled because MacOS is having a hard time with 2 separate PS2 input pointing sources at the same time The same can happen with palm detection, but if you get stuck you can refresh the trackpad by hitting those 3 keys one after another :
+Left Shift / Maj / Esc

 # Using a compatible wifi card

 About Wifi/bluetooth, this can be more problematic and harder to achieve and I don't think the way I did this is the easiest.